 If you don’t know the answers by the way, it’s okay to say so.
 Buy yourself some time, and check the resources we list below to help guide you.

+Limit media, or at least some kinds of media.
 I also suggest — and this is new for a lot of us now that we have digital tweens and teens — that if there are violent or traumatizing videos widely circulating on social media, considering drawing a line and telling your kids not to look at those videos.
 If a friend says, “you have to see this!” it’s okay for them to say “no, I’m good.”

-(Turning off auto-play videos on social networks is good general safety tip as well.)
+Turning off auto-play videos on social networks is good general safety tip as well.

 But that’s really just a starting point.

-Resources to help parents talk to kids about shootings and other tragedies
+Expert resources and websites to help parents talk to kids about shootings and other tragedies

 What I’ve discovered, interestingly, is that while there are lots and lots of truly helpful organizations in the world, especially when it comes to mental health issues, they don’t necessarily offer the best online resources.